 SAPFLUXNET data policy and intellectual property guidelines.

-The main conditions of the data policy in previous versions have not been changed.
-This is just an update of the data policy document, to regulate how SAPFLUXNET data are used during the embargo period.
+The main conditions of the data policy in version 1.0 have not been changed.
+This is just an update of the data policy document version 1.0, to include new project members and to revise the project timeline.
+Please note that, apart from the data contribution deadline, the timing of the different milestones and key events is only tentative.

 - Data contributor: individual researcher that contributes data to SAPFLUXNET.